 Most months of the year you can experience both sunshine and possibly some rain.
 It’s usually quite hot and humid most of the time, but it can occasionally get cold, especially in the north of Vietnam between November and February, so it’s wise to bring a couple of warm layers along with your summer clothing.
-Need some packing inspo?
+Need some packing tips and inspo?
 Check out our ultimate Vietnam packing list here!

-WHY TRAVEL VIETNAM?
+WHY TRAVEL TO VIETNAM?

 A little more off-the-beaten-track than neighbouring Thailand, Vietnam is one of South East Asia's most beautiful countries.
 Despite rapid modernisation, Vietnam's traditional charms have not been overshadowed.
-Whether you're a foodie, adventure seeker, thrifty backpacker, beach hopper, culture vulture, or everything in between - Vietnam's got something for you.
+Whether you're a foodie, adventure seeker, thrifty backpacker, beach hopper, culture vulture, or everything in between - Vietnam's definitely got something for you.

 DEVOUR THE WORLD'S BEST STREET FOOD